Statistical and Applied Mathematical Sciences Institute

 Videos Now Available

-SAMSI has video taped the tutorials from the opening workshops on Data-Driven Decisions in Healthcare and on Statistical and Computational Methodology for Massive Datasets and can be found here.
+SAMSI has video taped the public lecture of meteorologist Greg Fishel, the tutorials from the opening workshops on Low-dimensional Structure in High-dimensional Systems (LDHD) and Computational Methods in Social Sciences (CMSS), and other lectures, which can be found here.